foundry-rs/starknet-foundry/docs/src/appendix/forge-library/start_roll.md

 // ...
 ```

-We can use roll in a test to change
+We can use roll in a test to mock block number for a given contract
 ```rust
 use result::ResultTrait;